Markay12/pynq-finn-FPGA/fc_end2end/README.md

 There are many transformations that modify ONNX representations of networks.
 This fully connected network works on a possible sequence of transformations to take a trained network all the way down to hardware.
 This hardware is the Pynq-Z1 board.

 <img align="right" src="https://github.com/Markay12/pynq-finn-FPGA/blob/main/Cifar10_Exploration/Brevitas/PynqInHouse2.jpg?raw=true" alt="drawing" style="margin-right: 20px" width="250"/>

+While working through the notebook we will use helper functions to show outputs and give you a better understanding of what you are seeing.

+1. `showSrc` will show the source code of FINN library calls.
+2. `showInNetron` will show the ONNX model at the current transformation step.

+Additionally, these netron displays are interactive, but only work when running the notebook actively.
+Looking at this notebook from github will not show the netron views.

+---

+## Outline

+## Brevitas Export

+FINN expects an ONNX mopdel as input which can be trained with Brevitas.

+Brevitas is a software library for quantized deep learning in PyTorch.
+It provides a set of tools and algorithms to perform quantization of neural networks, which can result in smaller models that are quicker are more efficient to run on edge devices (Pynq-Z1).
+Quantization is a technique to reduce the precision of weights and activations in a neural network to make it possible to represent the network in fewer bits and ultimately perform computation quicker.

+The model that is used for this CNN is the TFC-w1a1 model as the example network.
+These example netwrks can be found on the Xilinx [Github Page](https://github.com/Xilinx/finn/tree/main/notebooks/end2end_example)

+Once the model has been exported and loaded with the pretrained weights we can visualize the expoerted model.
+The exported model will look something like this: